 These solutions are known to be able to connect Amiga drives to the PC:

 - Jim Drew's SuperCard Pro floppy controller, which is connected to the PC via USB.
 The SuperCard Pro has a higher flux resolution than other devices, and may be used for both commercial and non-commercial purposes.

 - The adfread software by Toni Wilen and Simon Owen, combined with a second floppy drive.
 This software works with the most common floppy disk controllers used in industry-standard PCs, requiring no custom hardware other than an inexpensive additional PC floppy drive, connected to the same cable as the first drive.
-This is a read-only solution, and only supports Windows 2000, Windows XP, Windows Server 2003, Windows Vista, Windows 7, Windows Server 2008, Windows 8 and Windows Server 2012 (not Windows 95, Windows 98, Windows Me or Windows NT).
+This is a read-only solution, and only supports Windows 2000, Windows XP, Windows Server 2003, Windows Vista, Windows 7, Windows Server 2008, Windows 8, Windows Server 2012 and Windows 10 (not Windows 95, Windows 98, Windows Me or Windows NT).

 - The "Catweasel" floppy controller, by Individual Computers, which is available both as a PCI and as an ISA board (to be mounted inside the PC) to which the disk drive can be connected.
 The Catweasel is also available for the Amiga, but the one needed here is the PC version.
 This is a read/write solution which supports all versions of Windows except for Windows NT 4.0 (Windows 95 is supported via DOS software, newer versions of Windows are supported via WDM drivers).